 Modern medicine can accomplish wonders.
 New developments in our understanding of disease, new and more effective medications, and constant advances in medical technology mean that patients who receive appropriate treatment in a timely manner have a better chance of survival than ever before.
 But when physicians negligently fail to provide potentially life-saving treatment, the consequences can be tragic.

 If a doctor or another medical professional’s failure to treat an illness, disease, or condition was a result of conduct that did not meet the applicable standard of care and the patient suffered as a result, the patient and/or their family may be entitled to compensation.
-That is why it is important to consult with an experienced Washington, D.C. medical malpractice attorney to hold doctors accountable for their negligent failure to treat.
+That is why it is important to consult with our experienced medical malpractice attorneys to hold doctors accountable for their negligent failure to treat.
 At LawMD, we work tirelessly to obtain compensation for victims of medical malpractice throughout the United States.

 There are many reasons why a doctor may fail to treat a medical condition.
 But, perhaps the most common reason is also the simplest: you simply can’t or won’t treat a condition if you don’t know it exists.